Constellations

 Star chart with narrow diamond shaped constellation above green line of ecliptic with Teapot below and Antares to the side.

-Scutum named after Polish king
+Named after a Polish king

 The constellation Scutum has a fascinating history.
-The Polish astronomer Johannes Hevelius named it Scutum Sobiescianum, meaning the shield of Sobieski, in 1683.
-He named it for Jan III Sobieski, a Polish king who led his armies to victory in the Battle of Vienna.
+In 1683, the Polish astronomer Johannes Hevelius named it Scutum Sobiescianum, meaning the Shield of Sobieski.
+He named it for Jan III Sobieski, a Polish king who led his army to victory in the Battle of Vienna.
+In charts from the era, the constellation resembles the king’s coat of arms on his shield.
+And today, you still sometimes hear amateur astronomers refer to this part of the sky as Scutum Sobieski.

 Scutum is one of two constellations named after real people.
-The other one is Coma Berenices, named for an Egyptian queen.
+The other is Coma Berenices, named for an Egyptian queen.

 Photo of the night sky, with the starlit band of the Milky Way, and with Scutum along the Milky Way, south of Aquila the Eagle.